-One of the ways we manage our grass is through “rotational grazing”.
+Managing grass is critical on any cattle farm, and we do this by “rotational grazing”.
 This is an agriculture-term that means we move cows from one field to the next so that they’re always getting the best grass.
 It also gives the grass and field a chance to rest and grow.

 Our cows are usually moved to pastures that have grass about four to six inches tall.
 The reason for this is because we want them to eat the grass before it starts to form a seed.
 When grass starts to form a seed, the plant has matured and it stops making nutrients.
 We want our cattle to get all the nutrients they can, so if they’re in fields with grass about four to six inches tall, the grass is still making nutrients.